Satyam1923/Spring-Music-Player/CONTRIBUTING.md

 # Contribution Guidelines

 Thank you for contributing to our project!
-Please follow these guidelines before submitting a pull request (PR). </br>
+Please follow these guidelines before submitting a pull request (PR).
-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

 - If you have any suggestions for the projects, like reporting a bug, improving UI/UX, or enhancing the README.md file, feel free to **open an issue** to discuss it.
 - Please ensure your pull request adheres to good practices and standards.
 - Pleae ensure your pull request have reference to the issue assigned.